78

-As can be expected, heavy rain can wreak havoc on swimming pools—by exposing problems such as poor drainage and by creating problems such as debris in the pool and water chemistry issues.
+It is that time of year that oftentimes brings heavy rainfall, and that is exactly what we have experienced.
+I know that we need to be grateful for the rain, but it can wreak havoc on swimming pools—by exposing problems such as drainage issues and by creating problems such as debris in the pool and water chemistry issues.

 Debris in the pool – This can be very frustrating, as a perfectly clean pool can become filthy in just a few minutes.
 It is helpful to run the pump and the automatic cleaner during a storm, which helps in dealing with debris that blows into the pool during a storm.
 After the storm, clean the skimmer baskets, skim debris off of the surface, and vacuum the pool if necessary.
 It is often necessary to operate the pump and automatic cleaner for an extended period of time after the storm—this helps filter the water and also cleans the debris off of the floor of the pool.